chanzuckerberg/single-cell-curation/schema/5.2.0/schema.md

 ### schema v3.0.0

-* The canonical data format was updated from AnnData 0.7 to 0.8.
+* Updated AnnData version 0.7 to version 0.8.0
 * All references to the "final" matrix has been replaced with "normalized" for clarity.
 * General Requirements
   * Reserved Names from previous schema versions that have since been deprecated MUST NOT be present.